Dost thou love life? Then do not squander time, for that is the stuff life is made of. – Benjamin Franklin

 Here you can set the calendar that appears when you tap on the date in the menubar.
 You can select TinyCal or BigCal.

-TinyCal: is a small calendar.
+TinyCal: is small.
 It can show 1 to 12 months.
-It can show your events, holidays and other items that Apple or Google have in their calendars right in your menubar.
+It can show your events, holidays and other items that Apple or Google have in their calendars.
 For most people’s purposes TinyCal is perfect.

 After selecting the calendar you want to appear when you tap the date in the menubar select either the Apple or Google calendar.